-The question is: Does the network generate enough value to sustain its own development?
-If we limit our observation to the capitalization of user-interface producers and overthe-top service providers, the answer seems to be positive, since they apparently benefit from the exponential trend of Internet traffic.
-There are, however, other segments in the supply chain, such as content right owners and connectivity providers, which suffer from a lack of incremental revenues which impairs development [4].
-Analysts observe that the capital expenditures (CapEx) required to fund incremental capacity both in fixed and in mobile networks are much higher that those obtained from the projections based on historical data.
+Analysts observe that the capital expenditures (CapEx) required to fund incremental capacity both in fixed and in mobile networks are much higher than those obtained from the projections based on historical data.
 CapEx is the amount of money spent by a company to acquire or upgrade its assets in order to increase its capacity or efficiency for more than one accounting period.
-For a network operator the assets include network infrastructure, equipment, software, sites, and civil assets [5].
+For a network operator the assets include network infrastructure, equipment, software, sites, and civil assets [9].
 The ongoing costs incurred for running the business are called operating expenditures (OpEx).
-Although the revenues of network operators are still sufficient to pay for OpEx, in order for network development to keep pace with the estimated traffic growth, in the next 5 years mobile and fixed infrastructures will ask for a CapEx which is 50% and 30% higher, respectively, than currently planned for the same years [2].
-Such additional investments cannot be made as long as the operators do not take advantage from evolution.
+Although the revenues of network operators are still sufficient to pay for OpEx, in order for network development to keep pace with the estimated traffic growth, in the next 5 years mobile and fixed infrastructures will ask for a CapEx which is 50% and 30% higher, respectively, than currently planned for the same years [7].
+Such additional investments cannot be made as long as operators do not take advantage from evolution.
 Hence, the imbalance between costs and revenues and the unfair capitalization of Internet value induced by current business models will end up impairing evolution and bringing the network to a congestion which will affect the whole value chain.

-Although governmental measures (such as public funding, antitrust rules, and neutrality enforcement) have been often adopted to mitigate this phenomenon, they cannot be considered as ultimate solutions to guarantee a sustainable growth.
+Although governmental measures (such as public funding, antitrust rules, and neutrality enforcement) have been often adopted to mitigate this phenomenon [4], they cannot be considered as ultimate solutions to guarantee a sustainable growth and the Internet prompts for new models [7], [2], [10], [11].

-This paper analyses the origins of the bottlenecks in the Internet value chain to propose a new service-based network model (as opposed to the traditional access-based one), which grants to the Internet the capability of overcoming its own bottlenecks without the need for external enforcement and without giving up network neutrality.
+This paper starts from the observed and forecast trends of IP traffic and Internet capitalization to investigate how the value should be ideally distributed along the Internet supply chain in order to sustain the maximum rate of development.
+Extending the analysis recently conducted by the same authors [1] this paper proposes the adoption of a service-based network model (as opposed to the traditional access-based one) which could grant to the Internet the capability of overcoming its own bottlenecks without giving up network neutrality and without requiring external enforcement.